 16.3.
 During the life of this Agreement, the District shall provide each employee with $50,000 accidental death on-duty life insurance protection.
 The District will also provide $20,000 double indemnity life insurance policy, 24 hours a day.
 (Each member may increase this coverage by $10,000 increments at their own expense.)

 16.4.
-The District shall be responsible for 100% of the insurance premiums for the plans listed above in 16.1, 16.2 and 16.3 (with the exception of the individual member’s buy-up).
+Effective July 1, 2017, the District shall be responsible for 100% of the insurance premiums for the plans listed above in 16.1, 16.2 and 16.3 (with the exception of the individual member’s buy-up).
+Effective July 1, 2018, the District shall be responsible for 98% of the insurance premiums and the employee shall be responsible for 2% of the insurance premiums.
+Effective July 1, 2019, the District shall be responsible for 95% of the insurance premiums and the employee shall be responsible for 5% of the insurance premiums.
+Effective July 1, 2020, the District shall be responsible for 95% of the insurance premiums and the employee shall be responsible for 5% of the insurance premiums.
+Employee contributions shall be taken from employee paychecks through an automatic payroll deduction.

 16.5.
 The District shall provide employees with the option to purchase and facilitate the employee in obtaining benefits such as, but not limited to, twenty-four hour life insurance, short-term disability insurance, and personal cancer protection insurance with all additional expense deducted from the employee’s monthly pay.

 16.6 In the event that any of the current plans referred to in this section are no longer available or become cost prohibitive (Annual increase of more than 20%), the Union and District shall agree to reopen Section 16 for the purpose of negotiating a new plan.

-However, this entire article is subject to a contract reopener as outlined in Article 31 – Term of Agreement.
+16.7 The District shall make available for employees to participate and contribute in the Nationwide Post Employment Health Plan (PEHP).
+However, the Employer shall not remit any Employer contributions on its own behalf.

+TA: 05-31-17

 17.0.
 Industrial Accident and Illness and Long Term Disability Insurance